Who's the best guitarist on this classic Elvis Presley song?

 Scotty Moore was Elvis' original guitarist on the song so I started with him first.
 There's no quality videos of Scotty and Elvis in the original recording, so I made a slide show video for you to enjoy.

-Listen to the sound that Scotty produced over 55 years ago on the video and then the current video you can view on this page with Eric Clapton.
-It's amazing how easy Scotty makes this look...And how close the original it sounds.
+Listen to the sound that Scotty produced over 55 years ago on the first video above, and then the second video below you can view with Eric Clapton.
+It's amazing how easy Scotty makes this look...And how close it sounds to the original recording.

-For the third video challenge I'm cheating here a little showing guitarist Scotty Moore in a second video with Eric Clapton.
+For the second video challenge I'm cheating here a little showing guitarist Scotty Moore in a second video with Eric Clapton.

 This is actually a tribute to Elvis but what I want you to notice is the similar sound quality that Scotty produces while playing with Clapton as he did with Elvis.